LHAGELS/LHAGELS.github.io/_posts/2020-05-31-How-to-visualize-the-composition-of-your-university-programme.md

   fig.show()
 ```

-We yield the desired **interactive data visualization** that includes the module type, module section and the module itself:
+We yield the desired **interactive data visualization** that includes the modules as well as their types and sections:
 {% include posts_25.05.20_3_2_ects_by_modules.html %}
 Beyond this, you can think of including a further layer that reflect your grades in the treemap or plot your grades over time to explore whether your results are constant or vary over time.